souffle-lang/souffle-lang.github.io/pages/docs/io.md

 `compress`
 Input is assumed to be in gzip compressed format.
 By default, gzip compressed input is automatically detected,

-## IO=stdin
+### IO=stdin
 `delimiter`
 Used to specify the delimiter to separate columns in the input file.
 The default value is a tab character.
+The order of evaluation of relations is not fixed.
+This method is not reliable when reading more than one relation from stdin.

-## IO=sqlite
+### IO=sqlite
-`dbname`
+`filename`
 The path to the sqlite3 database.
+Note that if the `-F<path>` command line option is used, that path will be prepended to the filename, unless the filename path is absolute.

-# Standard .output options
+## Standard .output options

 ```
 .output <relation id> (IO=[file|stdout|sqlite] [optional parameters])
 ```

-## IO=file
+### IO=file
 `filename`
 Note that if the `-D<path>` command line option is used, that path will be prepended to the filename, unless the filename path is absolute.